-Regular full-time employees receive a variety of excellent benefits.
-Regular part-time employees (those who are regularly scheduled to work at least 20 hours per week) receive some benefits on a prorated basis.
+Regular Full-Time employees receive a variety of excellent benefits.
+Regular Part-Time 29 employees (those who are regularly scheduled to work at least 20 hours per week) receive some benefits on a prorated basis.

 The City of Bridgeport recognizes nine holidays which include the following:

-All regular full-time and regular part-time employees accrue vacation leave for each month of active service with the city.
+All Regular Full-Time and Part-Time 29 employees accrue vacation leave for each month of active service with the city.
 Accrual rate increases are based on length of service and number of hours worked per regular work week.
-Initial accruals are earned at the rate of 80 hours per year for full-time employees and 40 hours for regular part-time employees.
-Forty hours of vacation accrual may be used by full-time employees after satisfactory completion of initial probationary period.
+Initial accruals are earned at the rate of 80 hours per year for Full-Time employees and 40 hours for Part-Time 29 employees.
+Forty hours of vacation accrual may be used by Full-Time employees after satisfactory completion of initial probationary period.
 Maximum vacation leave accrual is 240 hours.

-All regular full-time and regular part-time employees accrue sick leave.
-Regular full-time employees accrue at the rate of 12 days per year (8 hours per month).
+All Regular Full-Time and Part-Time 29 employees accrue sick leave.
+Regular Full-Time employees accrue at the rate of 12 days per year (8 hours per month).
 Maximum sick leave accrual is 480 hours.
-Regular part-time employees accrue 4 hours of sick leave per month.
+Part-Time 29 employees accrue 4 hours of sick leave per month.
 Sick leave accruals may be used after the first month of employment.

 $200 Per Month Benefit Allowance

-The city pays for employee-only coverage.
+The city pays for Full-Time employee-only coverage.
 Dependent coverage is available at the employee's expense.

-The city also pays for $30,000 of life insurance for each regular full-time employee.
-Accidental Death and Dismemberment insurance is also provided at no cost to the regular full-time and is equal to the amount for which the employee is insured under the employee term life coverage.
+The city also pays for $30,000 of life insurance for each Regular Full-Time and Part-Time 29 employee.
+Accidental Death and Dismemberment insurance is also provided at no cost and is equal to the amount for which the employee is insured under the employee term life coverage.
 Employees begin receiving these benefits the first day of the month following their first 30 days of employment.
 Coverage and benefits under these policies are determined by the terms and conditions of the insurance policy therein.